 Efficient leave management can also bring some benefits to a company, here are some of them:

-In business, if employees are taking long and unplanned leaves, it can lead to reduced productivity and stunted business growth, and it will consume a lot of time and money.
+In business, if employees are taking long and unplanned leaves, it can lead to reduced productivity and stunted business growth.
+Moreover, it will consume a lot of time and money.

-So it is advisable for businesses in their growth phase to deploy a good system to save all the cost and time and select the most suitable LMS for you that meets your requirements.
+So, it is advisable for businesses in their growth phase to deploy a good system to save all the cost and time and select the most suitable LMS that meets your requirements.

-Challenges of not having a Leave Management System in place
+Challenges in not Having a Leave Management System in Place

-Here is the catch: if you end up choosing a leave management system that is incompetent and does not meet your requirements, you will face certain challenges:
+Here is the catch: if you end up choosing a software for managing leave that is incompetent and does not meet your requirements, you will face certain challenges:

-- Low employee productivity – If you are managing leaves manually or through Excel sheets, then your employees are uninformed of their leave balance.
-It may cause employees to take too many leaves, which can increase the burden on other employees, which further leads to burnout and other long-term effects.
+- Low employee productivity – If you are managing leaves manually or through Excel sheets, your employees stay uninformed of their leave balance.
+It may cause employees to take too many leaves, which can increase the burden on other employees.
+Further, this may lead to burnout and other long-term effects.

 - Poor customer service – If one of your star performers is on a well-deserved holiday, and you have a high ticket client project that is approaching its deadline – this poor timesheet management can cause customer dissatisfaction.

-- Legal complications – tracking leave requests through emails and Excel sheets can be a time-consuming activity if you have to search for previous leave data for every employee.
-You may refuse a valid time-off request and trigger employee dissatisfaction.
+- Legal complications – Tracking leave requests through emails and Excel sheets can be a time-consuming activity if you have to search for previous leave data for every employee.
+You may refuse a valid time-off request and end up triggering employee dissatisfaction.

 - Unauthorized Absenteeism – If you do not have proper leave policies in place, you may face unauthorized absences as they are not informed or educated about your policies.

-- Poor time-off management – can lead to higher turnover rates, negative reputation, violations of labour law, and much more.
+- Poor time-off management – This can lead to higher turnover rates, negative reputation, violations of labor law, and much more.

-As we now know, leave management can be a real hassle for HR and managers without a proper system in place.
-It can lead to employee burnout, and dissatisfaction, and can also cause legal complications.
-Here are some of the best practices to avoid such issues:
+As we now know, managing leave can be a real hassle for HR and managers without a proper system in place.
+It can lead to employee burnout, and dissatisfaction.
+Further, it can also cause legal complications.
+So, let’s have a look at some of the best practices to avoid such issues!

 Avoid rigidity in the policy